About HTML semantics and front-end architecture

 In early 2011, I started experimenting with naming patterns that help me to more quickly understand the presentational relationship between nodes in a DOM snippet, rather than trying to piece together the site’s architecture by switching back-and-forth between HTML, CSS, and JS files.
 The notation in the gist is primarily influenced by the BEM system’s approach to naming, but adapted into a form that I found easier to scan.

 Since I first wrote this post, several other teams and frameworks have adopted this approach.
-MontageJS modified the notation into a different style, which I prefer and currently use in the SUIT toolkit:
+MontageJS modified the notation into a different style, which I prefer and currently use in the SUIT framework:

 /* Utility */